the-events-calendar/event-tickets/readme.txt

 * Fix - Display the correct number of available tickets on list and day view [100340]
 * Fix - Ensured that the ticket start and end sale date respect the event timezone [76683]
 * Fix - Add methods to handle refunds for tickets and fix the attendees report accordingly [102081]
-* Fix - Modify the front end ticket display to prevent it from not display when Hide From Event Listings is checked for an event [74523]
+* Fix - Modify the front end ticket list display so it always displays even when Hide From Event Listings is checked for an event, thanks to atmedia for reporting [74523]

 = [4.7.2] 2018-04-18 =